-Fees for international students vary depending on the university and the length and type of course.
-Social science and humanities courses can cost as little as £10,000 per year, but if a student wishes to pursue a medicine programme – where there is huge demand for limited places – this can rise to £35,000.
+Fees for international students vary depending on the university and type of course.
+Social science and humanities courses can cost as little as £10,000 per year, but if a student wishes to pursue a medicine programme – where there is huge demand for limited places – this can rise to £35,000 per year.

-The average cost of living in the UK is around £15,000 per year in London and £12,000 in the rest of the country.
-This means the average international student can expect to spend between £24-26,000 per year on living and studying in the UK.
+The average cost of living in London is around £15,000 per year and £12,000 in the rest of the country.
+This means the average international student can expect to spend between £24,000-26,000 per year on living and studying in the UK.

-International students must be able to prove they can afford to live and study in the UK before they are granted a Tier 4 (General) student visa.
+As part of the visa application process, international students may need to prove they can afford to live and study in the UK before they are granted a Student visa.
 Students in London must be able to budget £1,265 for each month of their stay, while students in the rest of the UK must be able to show they can cover £1,015 worth of costs.

-If you are unsure about what step to take next or if you can afford to study in the UK, arrange a free consultation with SI-UK London or Manchester today.
+If you are unsure about what step to take next or if you can afford to study in the UK, arrange a free consultation with SI-UK London.
 We can answer your questions on budgeting your UK study, as well as suggest suitable universities and courses to apply for.